 Good book publicity can be intoxicating.
 Appearing on talk shows, reading articles written about you … it all makes you feel good, and it should.
 I always tell authors to enjoy the ride, because it won’t last forever.
-However, letting your good time change you, (or bring about actions which have nothing to do with the hard work of promoting your book) can be disastrous.
+However, letting your good time change you, (or bring about actions that have nothing to do with the hard work of promoting your book) can be disastrous.
 Losing focus–taking your eye off the ball–is a surefire way to run into trouble.

-Example #1: During the first conversations with a prospective client–a middle age author with multiple books–he asked me (and I must paraphrase here) if the publicity generated would “attract” women.
+Example #1: During the first conversations with a prospective client–a middle-aged author with multiple books–he asked me (and I must paraphrase here) if the publicity generated would “attract” women.
 He was serious.
 Needless to say, his campaign lasted only one month; we tried to keep him focused on the steps needed to get exposure for his books, but we couldn’t, and we parted company.

 In the end, lust almost always makes for an unhappy ending to what can be a once-in-a-lifetime experience.
 Never lose sight of your ultimate book-marketing goal: to spread the word about your book and boost sales.
-You can have fun, and should have fun during the process, but keep your eye on the ball!
+You can have fun and should have fun during the process, but keep your eye on the ball!

 One of the most common book marketing mistakes I’ve seen authors make is taking a negative review or bad interview to heart and derail their determination.
 If you’re really getting yourself out there, it’s possible, perhaps likely, your pride will be pierced a few times.

-A book is an author’s baby, labor of love.
+A book is an author’s baby, a labor of love.
 Criticism, consequently, can be brutally punishing to an ego.
 When the tough times come, pride begets anger, which begets frustration which leads to disillusionment.